iojini/apt-logistics-lateral-movement-exfiltration/README.md

 ---

-### 7. Defense Evasion: Directory Hiding Command & Staging Directory Path
+### 7. Defense Evasion: Directory Hiding & Staging Directory Path

 Searched for evidence of the modification of file system attributes since this is a technique employed by attackers to hide directories.
 This analysis revealed that the attacker modified file attributes to hide their staging directory utilizing the command ""attrib.exe" +h +s C:\Windows\Logs\CBS" and made it appear as a protected Windows system component.
 This command sets both hidden (+h) and system (+s) attributes on the directory, causing it to blend in with legitimate Windows system folders.
 The CBS (Component-Based Servicing) folder name was chosen to appear as a legitimate Windows log directory.
 In addition, the staging directory path was C:\Windows\Logs\CBS.
 This staging directory was created in a location designed to masquerade as legitimate Windows system logs, making it less likely to be discovered during casual system inspection.